timruffles/mobile-drag-drop/README.md

 [setDragImage()](https://developer.mozilla.org/en-US/docs/Web/API/DataTransfer/setDragImage) is supported.

+### Custom drag image setup function

+One can also set a custom `dragImageSetup()` function in the polyfill config.
+This allows to completely customize the routine used to create a copy of the dragged element.

+Checkout the [default implementation](https://github.com/timruffles/ios-html5-drag-drop-shim/blob/4a664a60fdb40079b987af88441d687783408ae3/src/internal/dom-utils.ts#L39-L92) as a starting point.

 ## Known issues and limitations

-`iFrames` are currently not supported.
-Contributions welcome.
-Please see https://github.com/timruffles/ios-html5-drag-drop-shim/issues/5 for the current state.
+* `iFrames` are currently not supported.
+Please see [#5](https://github.com/timruffles/ios-html5-drag-drop-shim/issues/5) for the current state.

+* `ShadowDOM/ShadyDOM` are currently not working seamlessly.
+Please see [#115](https://github.com/timruffles/ios-html5-drag-drop-shim/issues/115) for the current state.

+* `:before/:after` css pseudo styles can't be copied to the drag image.
+By default classes are removed on the drag image recursively to avoid side-effects.
+You can pass a custom dragImageSetup function in the config.

+Contributions welcome!

 ## Browser compatibility